-Russian plane headed for U.S. with coronavirus medical equipment
+Russian plane with coronavirus medical gear flies to U.S. after Trump-Putin call

-The flight, which was organized by the Russian Defence Ministry, took off early Wednesday from an airfield outside of Moscow.
+Trump, struggling to fill shortages of ventilators and personal protective equipment, accepted Putin’s offer in a phone call on Monday.
+A Russian military transport plane left an airfield outside Moscow and was expected to arrive in the United States on Wednesday night.

-The shipment was likely to be unpopular with some critics of Trump who have urged him to keep his distance from Putin and who argue that Moscow uses such aid as a geopolitical and propaganda tool to advance its influence, something the Kremlin denies.
+Emergency aid to Washington was a striking development.
+Usually, the United States donates supplies to embattled countries rather than accepting them.
+The origin of the gift was bound to revive criticism from Democrats that Trump has been too cozy with the Russian leader.

-“Trump gratefully accepted this humanitarian aid,” Kremlin spokesman Dmitry Peskov was cited as saying by the Interfax news agency on Tuesday night.
+“Trump gratefully accepted this humanitarian aid,” Kremlin spokesman Dmitry Peskov was cited as saying by the Interfax news agency on Tuesday.
 Trump himself spoke enthusiastically about the Russian help after his call with Putin.

-A U.S. official in Washington confirmed the shipment was a direct result of the phone conversation between Trump and Putin on Monday.
+A U.S. official in Washington confirmed the shipment was a direct result of Trump’s phone conversation with Putin.
 The official said it carried 60 tons of ventilators, masks, respirators and other items.

 The official said the equipment will be carefully examined to make sure it comports with quality requirements of the U.S. Food and Drug Administration.